 There are a couple of other things to keep in mind about canning at high altitudes.
 These are less about safety than your valuable time.

-Water takes longer to boil at high altitudes.
-This means it will take your boiling water bath or pressure canner longer to reach readiness.
-Keep that in mind when you're planning an afternoon of high altitude home canning!
+- A canning session can take longer at higher altitudes.
+Because water takes longer to boil, this means it will take your boiling water bath or pressure canner longer to reach readiness.
+Keep that in mind when you're planning an afternoon of high altitude home canning.